badw1r3d/badw1r3d/README.md

 # badw1r3d

-network engineering and cybersecurity student
+> network engineering and cybersecurity student

-exploring the intersection of:
+exploring the intersection of pwn, reverse engineering, and full-stack offensive security.
-`pwn` · `reverse engineering` · `full-stack offensive security`

 ---